indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ```
 </details>

 In the example config you will notice that we define a PG table named `erc20_transfers` with 5 columns.
 Shovel will create this table on startup.
 We specify 2 fields that we want to save from the block and transaction data and we provide the Transfer event from the ERC20 ABI JSON.
 The Transfer event ABI snippet has an additional key on the input objects named `column`.
-The `column` field indicates that we want to save the data from this input and references a column named previously defined in `table`.
+The `column` field indicates that we want to save the data from this input and references a column previously defined in `table`.

 We can run this config with: